vishal14marathe/Atomic_Structure/README.md

    ```
 5. Start the development server:
    ```
-   npm start
+   npm run dev
    ```
-6. Open your browser and go to `http://localhost:3000`
+6. Open your browser and go to `http://localhost:5173`

 ## Usage